-Turning to the consideration of the anatomical arrangement of the sinuses themselves, which forms the more immediate subject of this communication, we shall take as the starting-point the confluens sinuum, or so-called torcular Herophili, to which the great bulk of the intracranial blood is conveyed before it takes its definite downward course to the foramina of exit at the base of the skull.
-This cavity forms the point of union of the lateral, straight, occipital, and superior longitudinal sinuses, and is placed at the crucial spine of the occipital bone, in the majority of cases inclining a little more to the right side.
-Of those which I specially examined, twenty-seven specimens of forty-four were more to the right side, eight were mesial in position, nine had a slight inclination to the left.
-It forms an irregular cavity, the walls of which are mutually connected by strong Willisian chords.
+Turning to the consideration of the anatomical arrangement of the sinuses themselves, which forms the more immediate subject of this communication, we shall take as the starting-point the confluens sinuum or so-called torcular Herophili, to which the great bulk of the intracranial blood is conveyed before it takes its definite downward course to the foramina of exit at the base of the skull.
+This cavity forms the centre of union of the lateral, superior longitudinal, straight, and occipital sinuses, and is placed at the crucial spine of the occipital bone, and, in the majority of cases, inclining a little to the right side.
+Of forty-four specimens which I carefully examined, twenty-seven inclined to the right side, eight were mesial in position. and nine had a slight inclination to the left.
+This reservoir forms an irregular cavity, the walls of which are mutually connected by strong Willisian chords.
 The ancient anatomists, ignorant of the true direction of the circulating blood, believed that the vital fluid, previous to passing into the brain, here underwent some mysterious process of elaboration, by which it was specially prepared for the nutrition of this important organ.
-"Cœuntes autem in vertice capitis, quæ sanguinem deducunt meningis duplicaturæ, in locum quendam vacuum quasi cisternam (quem sane ob id ipsum Hierophilus torcular solet nominare), inde velut ab arce quadam omnibus subjectis partibus vivos mittunt; quorum numerum nemo fæcile dixerit, quod partium nutriendarum numerus sit infinitur (Galen, cap. vi.
-De torcular).
+"Cœuntes autem in vertice capitis, quæ sanguinem deducunt meningis duplicaturæ, in locum quendam vacuum quasi cisternam (quem sane ob id ipsum Herophilus toreular solet nominare), inde valet ab arce quandam omnibus subjectis partibus rivos mittunt; quorum numerum nemo facile dixerit, quod partium nutriendarum numerus sit infinitus (Galen, cap.
+VI. de torcular, &c.)

-The right-sided inclination of the torcular Herophili, as well as the usually larger size of the right lateral sinus, were attributed by Lower, in comparatively modern times, to the practice generally recognised among nurses of usually laying children on the right side.
+The right-sided inclination of the torcular Herophili, as well as the usually larger size of the right lateral sinus, were attributed by Lower, in comparatively modern times, to the practice generally recognised among nurses, of usually laying children on the right side.

-Other names which the imaginative nomenclature of the old anatomists has furnished to this venous cavity are lacuna, platea, laguncula, pelvis, polmentum, tertia vena, &c.
+Other names which the imaginative nomenclature of old anatomists has furnished to this venous cavity are: lacuna, platea, laguncula, pelvis, palmentum, tertia vena, &c.

-In the following notes the normal arrangement is compared with the variations observed in forty-four cases, in which the sinuses were carefully dissected:-
+In the following notes the normal arrangement is compared with the variations observed in forty-four cases in which the sinuses were carefully dissected.